gotchoices/MyCHIPs/doc/Tallies.md

 - The customer scans the ticket using his app
 - The customer's host contacts the Vendor's host system at the specified port and presents the connection token.
-The system must prove itself via the system's public key supplied in the ticket.
+  The system must prove its authenticity via the public key it supplied in the ticket.
-- The two systems exchange/update account information for the two users
+- The two systems exchange/update account information for the two users.
-- Depending on how the token was configured, the Vendor's system may proceed automatically to offer a tally on its preferred terms.
+- The Vendor's system will offer the draft tally (or a clone of it when the token is meant to handle multiple connections).
 - The user will be given the opportunity to accept/modify/reject the tally.
+- If he accepts it, we are done.
+The draft tally has already been signed with its preferred terms.
-- Some human user (or authorized bot) on the Vendor's end will also have to sign the tally with a private key that matches the public key in the certificate that is part of the ticket.
+- If he modifies it with a counteroffer, some human user (or authorized bot) on the Vendor's end would have to re-sign the tally (assuming they are willing to) before the tally becomes active.

-Once the tally is established, the customer can set parameters on the tally to collect Vendor credits, if so desired.
+Once the tally is established, the customer can [set parameters](#trading-variables) on the tally to collect Vendor credits, if so desired.
 Once collected, those credits can be spent.

 If credit has been extended to the customer as part of the tally, the customer can begin to buy things using the tally as payment, within the specified credit terms.

 ### Pathways
 The admin tool includes a network visualization tool that shows all users local